Hack4Impact-UMD/ADR-Training/README.md

 ## Tasks
 ### Task 1: Palindrome Checker (Initial Task)
-Write an initial code in a file named `palindrome_checker-YOURNAME.py` which checks if a given number is a palindrome.
+Write an initial code in a file named `palindrome_checker_YOURNAME.py` which checks if a given number is a palindrome.
 Replace YOURNAME with your name.

 ### Task 2: Implement Even Number Check
-1. Create a new branch named `feature-even-check`.
+1. Create a new branch named `feature-even-check_YOURNAME`.
+Replace YOURNAME with your name.
-2. Modify `palindrome_checker.py` to check if the number is both a palindrome and an even number.
+2. Modify `palindrome_checker_YOURNAME.py` to check if the number is both a palindrome and an even number.
 3. Try merging the two branches.
 This will and should result in a merge conflict.
 Try resolving it.
 4. Commit your changes with a descriptive message.
 (Very Important)
 5. Push the changes to your forked repository.